 Celebration of Life Service in Grand Junction, CO, will be Saturday, Feb 22 from 2:00-4:00 pm at the Redlands Community Center, 2463 Broadway, Grand Junction, CO.

-To send flowers to Sonja's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sonja Rose Nelson, please visit our floral store.